How to upgrade RAM easily

 How much RAM do I need?

-Generally, we recommend having 8GB of RAM as an absolute minimum for any modern PC or laptop.
-However, gamers will want to aim for 16GB at minimum in order to meet the system requirements for modern AAA titles.
+8GB of RAM is considered the absolute minimum for any modern desktop or laptop that wants to play older or less demanding games.
+However, mainstream and hardcore gamers will want to aim for 16GB at least in order to meet the system requirements for many modern AAA titles.

 What RAM speed do I need?